The White Tiger is a superheroic identity held by three related Puerto Rican superheroes in the mainstream Marvel Universe.

 - Asshole Victim: When Gideon Mace is eventually killed by a psychopathic Beyonder, Ava isn't exactly upset, even if she is briefly considered a suspect.

-- Badass Family: Angela considers a family backyard barbecue with what looks like fifty or so people to be a "small gathering," and a lot of the kids are studying kung fu under Daniel Rand.
+- Angela considers a family backyard barbecue with what looks like fifty or so people to be a "small gathering," and a lot of the kids are studying kung fu under Daniel Rand.
 Several of them also happen to be cops.
 That's going to be a very safe neighborhood in a few years.

 - And that's just the Del Toro side of her family.
 Hector and Ava show that the Ayala family can be just as badass.